PanLiyuan/hyper-protect-dbaas/index.md

 provision and manage your database of choice.
 {: shortdesc}

-This {{site.data.keyword.cloud_notm}} offering provides MongoDB database clusters.
-Each database cluster comprises one primary database instance and two database instance replicas that back up the primary one.
+This {{site.data.keyword.cloud_notm}} offering provides MongoDB and PostgreSQL database clusters.
+Each database cluster comprises one primary/master database instance and two database instance replicas/slaves that back up the primary/master one.

 With {{site.data.keyword.cloud_notm}} Hyper Protect DBaaS, you can create database clusters in the {{site.data.keyword.cloud_notm}}, manage database instances, administer database users, and create and